 WKAR Modernizes and Grows

-1934 was amid an era when radio had its best in programing, “Amo’s ‘n’ Andy”, Eddie Cantor and Ed Wynn were the prime acts and talent during the depression.
+1934 was amid an era when radio had its best in programming, “Amo’s ‘n’ Andy,” Eddie Cantor and Ed Wynn were the prime acts and talent during the Depression.
 WKAR, at this time, was entering a period of significant expansion.
 A full-time director of the station was hired.
 Robert Jesse Colman worked as a full-time announcer and program supervisor at the Ohio State station, WOSU, from 1925 to 1929.
 Also, a new transmitter was built, and the wattage increased to 5000 watts.
 The studios, which from 1924 had been in the Home Economics building, were being moved to new modern studios at the Auditorium building.

 Jesse Colman made significant reforms in programming length and what aired.
 Programs in Agriculture and Home Economics were two of the departments that had programming before 1934.
-To it was added two departments of the state government, Conservation, and Education.
+To it were added two departments of the state government, Conservation and Education.
 Also, all Michigan State football games were broadcast, both home and away.
 The first course taught on WKÅR was a 15-minute Spanish lesson that was broadcast every Monday from November 1934 to June 1935.
 No college credit was earned.
 Finally, the music department also started broadcasting programming starting in November.

 WKAR Extends its Broadcast Day